 Our farmers are everything to us.
-For decades, Chris’s mantra has been “no farm, no food.”
+Our mantra has been “no farm, no food.”
 We believe we all should know—and care—where our food comes from: who is raising our animals, who is growing our produce, and the standards they use.

 44 Farms was started in 1909 as a farming ranch and has evolved into a working cattle ranch.
 They are the largest Angus cattle producer in Texas, and their beef is truly natural—there are never any hormones or antibiotics.